Origins of Decorative Hardstones

 How is Hardstone Used?

 Prized for their rarity, durability and brilliant range of color and pattern, hardstones are used to decorate elaborate furniture and to create vases, urns, clocks and other objets d’art.
-Exceptionally skilled artisans can coax sculpted forms from these difficult materials, as in this sculpture of a panther composed of Blue John.
+Exceptionally skilled artisans can coax sculpted forms from these difficult materials and semiprecious stones, as in this sculpture of a panther composed of Blue John.
 Tables like the pair below from the Grand Ducal Workshop were prized possessions that reflected the owner’s wealth and status.
+The breathtaking craftsmanship and artistry in this piece makes this sculpture a perfect example of hardstone application.

 The Grand Ducal tabletop below is an outstanding example of the floral designs that became a hallmark of the Florentine workshop around the turn of the 17th century.
 The lustrous deep black stone sets up the jewel tones of pietre dure to stunning effect.
 The use of naturalistic floral motifs and birds offset by fields of paragone di Fiandra is unique to Florence and was the result of the Grand Duke’s enthusiasm for collecting and classifying plants and botanical illustrations.
 These beautiful designs were adapted to many purposes and embellished cabinets, tables and smaller objects.